qisongxu/GettingAndCleaningData/README.md

 * data2_average.txt : The final tidy data set

 ## Project objective
-The purpose of the project is demonstrate my ability to collect, work with, and clean a data set.
+The purpose of the project is demonstrate the ability to collect, work with, and clean a data set.

 ## Description of data source
 The data was obtained from the following source: